ralphlange/opcUaUnifiedAutomation/README.md

 ```

 Set verbosity level of the support module.
+0 means quiet, just some realy serious
+errors concerning the connection.
+Recomended is 1 for meaningful errors, debug=2..4
+is real debug info.

-To check single records set the record.TPRO field > 1 to
+To check single records set the record.TPRO field > 1 to get specific error and debug
-get specific debug information to this record.
+information to this record.

 * opcuaStat: